Cape Verde Islands dry forests: Flora

-Native tree species include the dragon's blood tree (Dracaena draco), the fig trees Ficus sycomorus ssp. gnaphalocarpa and Ficus sur, the tamarisk Tamarix senegalensis, and the endemic trees marmulan (Sideroxylon marginatum) and Cape Verde Island date palm or tamareira (Phoenix atlantica).
+Native tree species include the dragon's blood tree (Dracaena caboverdeana), the fig trees Ficus sycomorus ssp. gnaphalocarpa and Ficus sur, the tamarisk Tamarix senegalensis, and the endemic trees marmulan (Sideroxylon marginatum) and Cape Verde Island date palm or tamareira (Phoenix atlantica).
 Most of the native trees are threatened by destruction of their habitat.

 After Portuguese colonization in the 15th century, the clearing of land for agriculture and grazing by goats reduced and degraded the native vegetation and tree cover, which caused extensive soil erosion.
 Portuguese colonial authorities began to establish forest plantations in the early 20th century to reduce soil erosion and restore watersheds.
 Between 1928 and 1975, 30 km2 were afforested with non-native pines, cypresses, and eucalyptus, mostly on Santo Antão, Fogo, and São Nicolau.
 The oldest plantations in the highlands of Santo Antão and São Vicente have now grown into dense forests.
 Tree planting continued after independence in 1975, and recent afforestation projects have focused on the drier areas of Santiago, Maio, and Brava islands.
 The species used in these areas include Prosopis juliflora, Acacia spp., and Ziziphus mauritiana, which are adapted to the drier conditions.
 In 2013, it was estimated that 97 km2 of the islands were covered in forest, 22 km2 in woodland, and 225 km2 in tree plantations.